Show All Answers

 Failure to appear could result in a misdemeanor judge issuing a capias for your arrest.
 You may forfeit the bond you posted, thus losing your money or collateral.
 Should you be arrested for failure to appear, you may be held in jail with or without a bond.

-You may call the County Court Criminal Department, Monday through Friday, from 8 am until 5 pm for general information regarding court dates, judge/attorney assigned to a case, and responses to motions.
+You may call the County Court Criminal Department for general information regarding court dates, judge/attorney assigned to a case, and responses to motions.

 Most files are public record and can be viewed online.